Contents

 - What to drink with veal sweetbreads?
 The main principles

-- Which white wines to serve with simple veal sweetbreads?
+- Red wines with simple sweetbreads

-- What about off-dry or dessert wines?
+- Off-dry or dessert wines

-- Veal sweetbreads with mushrooms: which wines?
+- Veal sweetbreads with mushrooms

 - Veal sweetbreads with asparagus: delicate pairings

-- Veal sweetbreads in puff pastry: which wines?
+- Veal sweetbreads in puff pastry

-- Veal sweetbreads with honey: the sweet-and-savory balance
+- Veal sweetbreads with honey

-- Veal sweetbreads and champagne: a gastronomic pairing
+- Veal sweetbreads and champagne

 - Summary table: veal sweetbread recipes, wine & champagne pairings

-Faced with such a noble ingredient, one naturally asks:
+Faced with such a noble ingredient, one naturally asks: What to drink with veal sweetbreads?

 What exactly are veal sweetbreads?